feliperohdee/data-loader/README.md

 # Small Orange Data Loader

-This package create batched queries to avoid make duplicate requests to the backend.
+This package create cached queries to avoid make duplicate requests to the backend.
 The sample below is self explanatory (we reduce 121 queries to just 4 using this package):

 ## Usage with GraphQL